 Harley is a Saint Bernard from San Antonio who had surgery for a large mass on her upper thigh.
 The mass was bigger than her veterinary team initially thought, and the wound was too large to successfully close with standard treatment.
 Harley’s veterinarian contacted us for help.
 After about two weeks of using NPWT, the wound began healing and Harley was able to get back to her normal life.

 Months after Harley’s treatment, some of our employees in San Antonio and globally via livestream had the privilege of seeing this furry patient in person.
-Harley, her owners, and Dr. Jennifer Johnson, DVM, veterinarian and medical director, Health Associates, who provided her treatment, made a special appearance at the office to answer questions about the benefits of having NPWT products available to veterinary teams across the country through the our Animal Health team.
+Harley, her owners, and Dr. Jennifer Johnson, DVM, veterinarian and medical director, Health Associates, who provided her treatment, made a special appearance at the office to answer questions about the benefits of having NPWT products available to veterinary teams across the country through the Animal Health team.
 After the event, employees had the opportunity to meet, pet, and take pictures with Harley and get to know her lively personality.

 We are very proud of our Animal Health team and veterinary partners for helping these four-legged friends and ensuring that animals in need receive advanced wound care to help them heal.